OpenUnited/ux-prototype/README.md

 # ux-prototype

-tldr; We decided to discontinue using Figma for prototyping and specifying our UX/UI designs.
+tldr; We decided to discontinue using Figma for UX/UI prototyping and specifications.
 We now do it in code, in this repo, using TailwindUI.

 ## A brief explanation / why this repo exists